flatmax/Eh-I-DeCoder/README.md

 ## Running the Application

 You need to start both the backend and frontend components.
-All arguments are passed through to Aider, so you can use any configuration options that Aider supports:
+All backend (aider-server) arguments are passed through to Aider, so you can use any configuration options that Aider supports:

 ### 1. Start the Backend Server